costelloelvis/Quantum-Simulations/README.md

 Prototyping quantum algorithms and physical models

+N.B:-
    A foundational understanding of linear algebra and quantum mechanics is assumed.

 8. Future Work